LoganTrait/FloodSmart/README.md

-Run npm i in FloodSmart directory to install dependencies
+Run 'npm i' in FloodSmart directory to install dependencies

-.env should have MONGO_CONNECTION variable for MongoDB connection
+Put MongoDB connection info in .env file

 Run NodeRed with ' node-red ' in terminal and import NodeRED/flow.json